fivdi/onoff/README.md

 ## Benchmarks

-Three of the onoff tests are used to monitor performance:
+Three of the onoff tests are used to monitor performance.

   * performance-async.js - determine max. no. of write ops per seconds
   * performance-sync.js - determine max. no. of writeSync ops per second